DartmouthDSC/dartmouthdsc.github.io/_server_configuration/installation_guide.md

 _Note: This guide is specific to Dartmouth's implementation._

 This page describes the installation process for the servers/applications needed for most of the applications we run.
-The following were installed on our pre-production(qa) server:
+The following were installed on our qa server:

 ## Apache 2.2
 *Note: This already came installed on our VM.*